nicktgr15/ec2-spot-instance-finder/README.md

 ## Installation

-- Have aws account credentials configured under ~/.aws/credentials (or make them somehow available to boto)
+- Have aws account credentials defined under `~/.aws/credentials` (or make them somehow available to boto)
 - Install the dependencies listed in `requirements.txt`
     - Ideally in a virtual environment i.e.
     ```